Using Checksum to Guess Message Length: Not a Good Idea!

 Our ad hoc method for determining message length would have failed for this message in particular.
 But there would also be a knock-on effect because failing to correctly identify the end of one message would also mean incorrectly identifying the beginning of the next message, so the whole sequence of messages and checksums would get out of whack.
 That’s a far bigger problem.
 In the interests of simplicity we’ll just focus on the failure rate for a single message.

 The quickest way to estimate the failure rate for our ad hoc system is simulation.
 I generated a population of randomised messages of increasing length and then calculated the expected failure rate as a function of message length.
 The results are plotted below with the message length on the x-axis and probability of falsely identifying a byte in the message as the checksum byte on the y-axis.
 The blue like is the average failure rate from the simulations and the orange band represents the 95% binomial confidence interval.
 I consolidated all failures per message.
-So, for example, it’s possible that a particular message might have more than one point at which the checksum byte could be mistaken.
+For example, it’s possible that a particular message might have more than one point at which the checksum byte could be mistaken.
 This is simply counted as a single failure.

 Checksum error probability versus payload length.